 The Santa Margarita Groundwater Agency (SMGWA) adopted the GSP in 2021 and submitted it to DWR for review.
-The GSP will guide long-term management of the groundwater basin to ensure a reliable and resilient water supply for community needs and the environment.
+The GSP will guide the long-term management of the groundwater basin to ensure a reliable and resilient water supply for community needs and the environment.

 Work to achieve groundwater sustainability is well underway.
 The SMGWA and its member agencies are implementing projects and management actions to improve conditions in the Basin and utilizing an extensive monitoring network to track conditions in the Basin.
 Each April, the Agency issues an Annual Report on Basin conditions.